Updated 17th November 2021.

-Can I rent my property out without a buy to let mortgage?
+Can I rent my property out without a buy-to-let mortgage?

 You can rent your property out if you have the permission from your current lender, this is known as consent to let.

 The mortgage lender may charge you a fee and may alter the interest rate.
-If in doubt always speak to your lender directly.
+However, if in doubt always speak to your lender directly.

-Can I get a buy to let mortgage with Help to Buy?
+Can I get a buy-to-let mortgage with Help to Buy?

-No. The government Help to Buy scheme was designed to get people on the property ladder and can’t be used for buy to let purposes.
+No. The government Help to Buy scheme was designed to get people on the property ladder and can’t be used for buy-to-let purposes.

 If you have the property and your situation changes before you do anything, we advise you to contact your local Help to Buy provider and discuss your situation directly with them.

-Can I get a buy to let property at auction?
+Purchase a buy-to-let property at auction?